 Under Trevi Fountain two huge underground places were found.
 One was a housing complex, later transformed into a luxury domus.
 The other one was converted into a water storage tank for the Aqua Virgo aqueduct that still leads water to Trevi Fountain.
 These two large archaeological sites were discovered only 16 years ago!

 This crypt is located beneath the Church of Our Lady of the Conception of the Capuchins and was made with real human bones of the Capuchin friars.
 As you can imagine, it has a very strong impact on visitors especially the youngest ones!

 5) Undergrounds of St. Clemente’s Basilica

 In the Basilica of St. Clemente there are two levels of undergrounds that served as houses for noblemen.
 Through a very narrow passage, you can reach the Mithraeum, a little pagan temple dedicated to the god Mithra.
-This basilica is a great example of multilevel historical structure worth to be visited!
+This basilica is a great example of a multilevel historical structure worth to be visited!

 Did you already know these underground places and passages in Rome?
 Have you already experienced them?
 Tell us about your experiences!